mitsuoka/mime_type/README.md

 Only two methods are availabe:

 +   String `mime(String FileName)` //
-    gets MIME type from the file name (such as 'Hello.dar't)
+    gets MIME type from the file name (such as 'Hello.dart')

 +   String `mimeFromExtension(String extension)` //
     gets MIME type from the extension (such as 'dart')